SketchUp/speedup/DevNotes.md

     c:\RubyDevKit64\devkitvars.bat

 TODO(thomthom): Is `c:\RubyDevKit64\devkitvars.bat` needed if installing via `gem install`?
 Or only when trying to build the gem from source?
+This might not be relevant any more.

 ##### macOS